Chapter 7 Responding to health risks

 - The World Health Organisation (WHO) is responsible for some aspects of global health governance, particularly around infectious disease.

 - The ultimate responsibility for national health governance lies with the national Minister for Health.
 The national minister is responsible for setting standards and achieving outcomes.
 However the responsibility for providing services and adhering to these standards is delegated to levels of the provincial health system.
-All of these management levels are expected to report their activities and results the national department of health.
+All of these management levels are expected to report their activities and results to the national department of health.

 - Senior clinicians are responsible for governance in their own units.
 This process is called clinical governance.
 Quality improvement processes are part of clinical governance.